Trails End Iris Gardens, Ontario, Canada

 Re-Blooming Irises

-Just a note to the wise, many Irises advertised as “Re- Bloomers”, will only re-bloom where the summers are longer, ie, in warmer climates.
+Just a note to the wise, many Irises advertised as “Re-Bloomers”, will only re-bloom where the summers are longer, ie, in warmer climates.
 Better to buy from a local grower who has experienced success and can make recommendations for your area.

 Total Recall

-On cloudy fall days, there is nothing more cheerful than a bouquet of re-blooming irises; particularly the fragrant ones.
-Bob photographed several bouquets of them for you to enjoy.
+On cloudy fall days, there is nothing more cheerful than a bouquet of re-blooming irises;

 Bouquet In The Window Bouquet In The Garden